 For two weeks we were completely surrounded by family and friends.
 Lots and lots of love, compassion and kindness lifted us each day and suddenly we yearned for alone time.
 We yearned for family time with the girls.
-We yearned for our routine.

 Slowly the girls went back to school and we went back to work except nothing was routine.
 Everything was different.
 Forever changed.
 We were functioning in life “after death” mode and sometimes we weren’t functioning at all.

 On the outside, I looked like I had my act together but on the inside I faked my way through every single day.
 Fake smile.
 Fake laughter.
 Fake emotions.